 One of the requirements of an EMD file is to enable the EDA tool to generate all the extended nets.

-What is, and is not included in an EMD Model is defined by its boundaries.
+What is and is not included in an EMD Model is defined by its boundaries.
 For the definition of the boundaries, see the description section under the [EMD Model] keyword.

 Usage Rules: